 - The Republican Party (GOP): This is the most common choice for Catholics who have left the Democratic Party, and it is the most well organized alternative with the most viable candidates. (website, facebook, twitter. instagram, youtube) The Republican Party is on the right side of the abortion issue, but it may not always be on the right side of other issues, especially issues important to Catholics.
 Of course, in a general election, Catholics can vote for Republican candidates, even if registered with a different political party, and that sort of thing happens all the time.
 I personally vote for Republican candidates often, even though I happen to be registered with another political party.

-- The Solidarity Party (ASP): This is the real alternative for Catholic Democrats wishing to leave the US Democratic Party (DNC).
-The American Solidarity Party (ASP) is a Pro-Life alternative to the DNC that is based almost entirely on Catholic social teaching. (website, facebook, twitter, instagram, youtube) So it’s a good alternative for Catholics in particular.
+- The Solidarity Party (ASP): This is the real alternative for Catholics wishing to leave the US Democratic Party (DNC), or the US Republican Party (GOP).
+The American Solidarity Party (ASP) is a Pro-Life alternative to the DNC and GOP that is based almost entirely on Catholic social teaching. (website, facebook, twitter, instagram, youtube) So it’s a good alternative for Catholics in particular.
 The Solidarity Party is an American branch affiliated internationally with the Christian Democrat parties in Europe and Latin America.
 In this party you’ll find a strong emphasis on option for the poor, the environment, peaceful foreign-policy, and universal healthcare.
 I am personally a member of the Solidarity Party, and I highly recommend it.
+I was also a founding member on the drafting committee for the first party platform back in 2016.
 I’m in good company with Fr.
 Dwight Longenecker, as well as Dr. Charles A. Coulombe, among many others.